ziapeltagames/six-winters/docs/BRAINSTORMING.md

 ## Character Abilities

-Menas isn't quite as strong.
+Menas isn't quite as interesting.
 What are some options?

 - Stashing military dice is an option, although that's already covered by the Military resource mastery bonus
 - Maybe stashing support dice?